gb8may/devops_infra/README.md

 Under construction....

 - Terraform deploys Ansible
-- Ansible install Docker, Terraform and Jenkins in one new host
+- Ansible install Terraform and Jenkins in one new host
 - Ansible creates a Jenkins pipeline via Jenkinsfile
 - Jenkins build a new EKS cluster using terraform